 Under ARS 4-241, it is a crime for a liquor store, bar, or similar business to sell or give spirituous liquor or alcohol to a minor.
 The law also makes it a crime for someone under 21 to purchase or drink alcohol at such businesses.i

-Note that any business wishing to sell or provide alcohol must apply for a license to do so with the Arizona Department of Liquor Licenses and Control.
+Note that any business wishing to sell or provide alcohol must apply for a license with the Arizona Department of Liquor Licenses and Control.
 If the Department provides a license to the business, the business is referred to as a licensee, licensed premises, or a licensed establishment.
-A person working for such a business is known as the employee of the licensee.ii
+A person working for such a business is known as the licensee’s employee.ii

 A business not authorized by the state liquor board to engage in the provision or sale of spirituous liquor, or the delivery of spirituous liquor is an unlicensed premises.